aff3ct/streampu/docs/tests_advanced.md

    `-r ((init),(incrf,relay,incr),(fin))` will produce a 3-stage pipeline with the following sequence of tasks: `init` $\rightarrow$ `incrf` $\rightarrow$ `relay` $\rightarrow$ `incr` $\rightarrow$ `fin`.

+3. **Use of a scheduler to perform the pipeline decomposition in stages automatically.** This is achieved with `-C` (or `--chain`) CLI parameter.
+   For instance, `-C "(init,relayf_15,incrementf_S_60,relay_15,fin)"` defines a chain that starts with a stateless `initialize` task, after that, a stateless `relayf` task of 15 microseconds is executed, then an `incrementf` task of 60 microsecond is executed (note that the `_S` means that this task will be considered as "stateful" for the scheduler).
+Finally, a 15 microseconds stateless `relay` task and a stateless `finalize` task are executed.
+By default the scheduler considers that the number of resources $R$ is the number of CPU hardware threads but you can override this behavior by using the `-t` (or `--n-threads`) CLI parameter.
+It is also possible to choose the scheduler algorithm with the `-S` (or `--sched`) CLI parameter.
+   For now, the only available scheduler is `OTAC`.

 The first notation is a compressed way to describe chains of tasks.
 By default, the chain is split in [pipeline](pipeline.md) stages according to the given